-Assessing risk: a relational approach (P20)
+Assessing forensic risk: a psychodynamic approach (P20)

-Join experts from the renowned Portman Clinic in critical analysis of models of risk assessment through a psychodynamic lens
+Join experts from the renowned Portman Clinic in critical analysis of models of forensic risk assessment through a psychodynamic lens

 Through a series of engaging, virtual lectures delivered by a group of expert speakers, this ten-week course offers you an innovative framework for understanding the complex and subtle issues involved in assessing and managing the risk of violence and sexual offending.